A new approach to color-coherent parton evolution: Implementation details

 \subsection{Final-state evolution}

-We will first discuss the case of a final-state emitter with final-state recoiler.
+We will first discuss the case of a final-state emitter with a recoil momentum $\tilde{K}$ that is composed only of final-state momenta.
 The momentum mapping is sketched in Fig.~\ref{fig:kinematics}~(FF).
 The emitting particle is labeled $i$, the emission is labeled $j$, and the color spectator is labeled $k$.
 The momenta $p_i$, $p_j$ and $K$ are given by Eq.~\eqref{eq:pi_K_using_kt2}

 where

 The particles included in the momentum $\tilde{K}$ are subjected to a Lorentz transformation, which accounts for the decay of the new recoil momentum, $K$, in a different frame.
 If the recoil momentum is given by a single, light-like vector, no such transformation is necessary.